 Today we continue venturing onto Northern Vietnam by following the old National Highway No 6.
 This road is wild and was without much maintenance for over 20 years.
 The narrow and bumpy road cuts through many hill-tops make the topography difficult to maneuver.
-Therefore, the inter-transportation is very limited.
+Therefore, inter-transportation is very limited.
 Sometimes, if lucky you might catch the appearance of a horse-drawn carriage or buffalo-drawn carriage.
 Apart from that, this road is quite deserted.
-Along the way, we have excellent opportunities to learn about the people of different culture, such as the Red Dao, Dao Tien, Muong and Thai ethnic groups.
+Along the way, we have excellent opportunities to learn about the people of a different culture, such as the Red Dao, Dao Tien, Muong, and Thai ethnic groups.
 The people living here are very friendly and live a simple lifestyle.
 They typically live on cultivating dry rice, vegetables, and fruit at high altitudes.
 In addition, men also hunt in the wild forest.

 At noon we stop for lunch at the top of the pass.
-From here you have a beautiful view of spacious Moc Chau grassland and the Da River.
+From here you have a beautiful view of the spacious Moc Chau grassland and the Da River.

 The afternoon will provide a real challenge.
 After heading out of New Highway 6, we make our way onto the torturous and bumpy road.
 However, the exploring of the H’mong hill tribe’s colourful customs and majestic mountainous scenery, it will make the hardship all worthwhile.

 Day 3: Thung Man – Phu Yen. ~130 km, ~4 hrs.